aws-samples/the-aws-step-functions-workshop/content/module-9/step-3/index.en.md

       super(app, id);

       const machineDefinition = new stepfunctions.Pass(this, 'PassState', {
-          result: {value:"Hello!"},
+          result: {value:"Hello back to you!"},
       })

-      const stateMachine = new stepfunctions.StateMachine(this, 'MyStateMachine', {
+      const stateMachine = new stepfunctions.StateMachine(this, 'CDKStateMachine', {
           definition: machineDefinition,
           stateMachineType: stepfunctions.StateMachineType.EXPRESS,
       });

-      const api = new apigateway.StepFunctionsRestApi(this, 'StepFunctionsRestApi', { stateMachine: stateMachine });
+      const api = new apigateway.StepFunctionsRestApi(this, 'CDKStepFunctionsRestApi', { stateMachine: stateMachine });
     }
 }
 ```